forseti-security/forseti-security/_includes/docs/latest/minimum-configuration-settings.md

 get a default installation of Forseti setup that can be used in production environment.

 Please see the optional settings below to customize your inventory.
-View the list of inputs [here](https://github.com/forseti-security/terraform-google-forseti#inputs) to see all of the available options and default values.
+View the full list of inputs [here](https://github.com/forseti-security/terraform-google-forseti#inputs) to see all of the available options and default values.

 You must set `composite_root_resources` variable in your `main.tf` if you want to run Forseti on a non-organizational root, or one or more resources from GCP resource hierarchy (organizations, folders and projects) in any combination.

-**NOTE:** The composite_root_resources configuration does not support G Suite and Explain at this time.
+**NOTE:** The `composite_root_resources` configuration does not support G Suite and Explain at this time.

 * `composite_root_resources`